 I have shown you here how to sew neck facing, but sewing an armhole facing uses the exact same technique.

 Cut out your facing according to the pattern.
-Make sure you pay careful attention to all the notches and markings as accuracy is very important.
+Make sure you pay careful attention to all the sewing notches and markings, as accuracy is very important.

 If your fabric is thin, cut out matching fusible interfacing and iron this onto the wrong side of each facing piece.
 Remember to use a pressing cloth so that the sticky side of the facing does not get attached to your iron.
 Often a woven fusible facing is used as it is much softer and doesn't cause any wrinkling in the fabric.

-Stitch together the garment shoulder seams and the shoulders of the facing.
+Stitch together the garment shoulder seams and the shoulders of the facing fabric.

-Trim the seam edges and press them open ready to match with the neckline.
+Trim the seam edges and press them open ready to match the bodice neckline.

 TIP: Do not stitch up the side seams at this point as it is easier to do the facing when your garment is still flat.

-Match the facing to the neckline with right sides together.
+Match the garment facing to the neckline with the right sides together.
 It is very important to match the shoulders and notched markings exactly to ensure the facing fits perfectly.

-Pin with pins closely together and in a vertical position so they hold the facing firmly in place.
+Use pins close together and in a vertical position, so they hold the facing firmly in place.

 Further reading: How to pin fabric for sewing

-Stitch in the normal way with the specified seam allowance, gently follow the curve of the facing.
+Stitch with a straight stitch with the specified seam allowance, gently follow the curve of the facing.

 When you have completed the inside curve of the facing, then trim the edges and snip at regular intervals to allow tension in the neckline to be released.